-The Massachusetts House of Representatives has included in its Fiscal Year 2016 Budget an amendment, sponsored by State Representative Diana DiZoglio (D-Methuen), for $125,000 in funds to assist the Career Resources Corporation (CRC) in its initiative to help disabled veterans who are seeking employment opportunities.
+The Massachusetts House of Representatives has included in its Fiscal Year 2017 Budget an amendment, sponsored by State Representative Diana DiZoglio (D-Methuen), to provide $50,000 for the Pegasus House residential treatment facility in Lawrence.

 The facility, operated by The Psychological Center, offers substance abuse treatment for young women between ages 18 and 25.
 Established in 1985, the facility offers an environment that reinforces a drug and alcohol-free lifestyle.
 Clients are able to pursue their GED or take college classes at local community colleagues and receive assistance in applying for and maintain a job.
 The average length of stay is four to six months.

 The Psychological Center’s mission is to help individuals across the Merrimack Valley who are experiencing mental health issues, substance or alcohol abuse, addiction or homelessness.